How To Find Someone’s Middle Name: Search Their Full Name in Seconds

 Step 6.
 Use Law Enforcement and Court Clerk Search Tools

 Many other details about the individual may exist, if they have been involved with the judicial system, either through an arrest, charge, or conviction.
-These arrest and conviction records are public information and you can find out if someone is in custody, or how to check if someone has a criminal record using law enforcement online tools.
+These arrest and conviction records are public information and you can find out if someone is in custody, or how to find out whether a criminal record exists for someone using law enforcement online tools.

 And, you can find out everything from criminal history to court records.